Oak Ridge High School (El Dorado Hills, California): Controversies/Incidents

 On February 25, 2016, during a girls varsity basketball game where Oak Ridge was playing C. K. McClatchy High School at home, the Oak Ridge student section was accused of chanting racial slurs toward C.K McClatchy's Asian players.
 Oak Ridge's principal later issued a statement detailing the disciplinary actions the school would take.

 In November 2018, Oak Ridge teacher Colleen Sanders reported receiving violent threats from a student, including "shooting up the school".
 Sanders detailed how she experienced PTSD from the ordeal.
 The El Dorado Union High School district worked with local law enforcement to investigate the threat.
 An expulsion hearing was held for the student.

 In February 2022, Oak Ridge students staged a mass walkout over the El Dorado Union High School district’s mask mandate.
 The El Dorado Union High School district later changed its mask enforcement policies, making masks not mandatory but recommended.

 On March 5, 2022, during a girls varsity soccer game where Oak Ridge was playing Buchanan High School (Clovis, California) at home, an Oak Ridge student made racial taunts which were audible monkey and barking sounds that could be heard across the stadium.
 This occurred during a shootout after the game went into overtime.
 Barking sounds were first made after a Buchanan player of Hispanic race took their shot.
 Later, an African American Buchanan player took a shot and monkey noises followed right after.
 Oak Ridge's principal, Aaron Palm, later issued an apology to Buchanan administrators, including the Buchanan athletic director, and stated that a full investigation was made to determine the student who made the noises.

 In 2023 the Oak Ridge High School football team was allegedly involved in a hazing ritual at a team retreat.
 The school and local law enforcement are investigating the reports.
 By August 9 one student had reportedly been expelled.

+On January 26, 2026, former band teacher Paul Varoff was arrested for 10 charges related to child sexual abuse.
+Paul had taught music for more than 30 years.